Have you been banging your head on the wall trying to get ideas for a new story?

 Here we have another dancer, whose name is Sakuntala.
 Why does she dance that way?
 What’s going on behind her?
 Why is she looking at you?
 What do those bells on her ankles mean?
 Again, just observe using all your senses, and ask yourself questions.
 Write those questions down in your journal as well as your observations.

 This is a simple picture of some necklaces hanging in the shop at one of the Renaissance Festivals in California.
 There’s a lot of material for stories in this single photo.
 Imagine one of those pieces of jewelry is a magical pendant or is extremely valuable.
-How did he get here?
+How did it get here?
 What is the story of the person who had to sell it to the shop to make a few coins?
 How did the pendant get made?
 What are it’s properties?

 Now we have a pirate.
 Is he one member of the crew of the ship full of pirates?
 Is he scouting out this Renaissance town in preparation for an invasion?
 You see how just looking at a single character can give you a boatload of ideas.